alexmohr/worf/README.md

 ## Additional functionality compared to Wofi
-* Support passing 'hidden' parameters that are not visible in the launcher but will be returned to the application
-* Window switcher for hyprland
+* Window switcher for hyprland and bitwarden client (see examples)
 * All arguments expect show are supported by config and args

 ### New config / command line options